Your whole collection.

 It just isn't one.

-What it looks like when someone builds for this
+What it looks like when the tool is right

-A spreadsheet you built at 2am because nothing else had the right fields
+A spreadsheet built because nothing else had the right fields

-Dynamic fields per subcategory — a game-worn jersey surfaces different documentation than a factory-sealed box
+Dynamic fields per subcategory — a game-worn jersey needs different documentation than a sealed box

-A camera roll that's half collection archive, half grocery lists — and no way to show someone what you've actually built
+A camera roll full of collection photos, parking spots, and no clean way to show what you've built

-Gallery-quality showcases that present your pieces the way they look in your head — shareable with a link
+Showcases that present your pieces the way you'd actually show them — shareable with a link

 Why the fields matter